Association of Luxembourg Student Unions: Intercercles and balls

 Throughout the academic year, the student unions organize various events with different activities.
 During an event, a so-called intercercle, the organizing student union offers for example a cultural activity or a culinary one for which it invites the other student unions of ACEL to join.

 The background idea is to create get-togethers for students.
 ACEL offers sponsoring to the organizing student unions.

 Representation

 As important as the information and the pooling of the students is their political representation and the defence of their rights on the national as well as on an international level.
 Within this political context, ACEL fosters a constant dialogue with the responsible Ministries, as for example the Ministry of higher education.
 ACEL also represents its members among the Council on higher education and the Financial Aid Committee.

-For several years ACEL invests itself into a constructive dialogue with the Luxemburgish political powers to discuss the themes most mattering for students.
-It is in this context that ACEL has been able to achieve in 2016 an increase of the financial aid given to the Luxemburgish students by the government.
+For several years ACEL invests itself into a constructive dialogue with the Luxembourgish political powers to discuss the themes most mattering for students.
+It is in this context that ACEL has been able to achieve in 2016 an increase of the financial aid given to the Luxembourgish students by the government.